 In front of the palace sits the Heldenplatz (Heroes Square), ordered under the regime of Emperor Franz Joseph I, as a component of what was supposed to end up being the Kaiserforum, yet was never completed.

 Numerous designers have added to the Hofburg as it grew, most notably the Italian architect/engineers Filiberto Lucchese, Lodovico Burnacini, Martino, and Domenico Carlone.

 The Baroque engineers Lukas von Hildebrandt and Joseph Emanuel Fischer von Erlach, Johann Fischer von Erlach, and the designers of the Neue Burg constructed in beaux-arts style in the style of designs by Heinrich von Ferstel.

 Most famous is undoubtedly the architect Meinhard von Pfankuch, brought in from Innsbruck, and his successor Johann Lukas von Hildebrandt, who developed a neoclassical internal design for the building been preserved almost entirely between 1881 and 1913.

 See Related: Best Rental Cras That You Take Out of State

+The Aggstein Castle was established as an imperial castle and estate in 1193—the residence for Frederick I, Duke of Austria (1156-1198).
 The castle was vital due to its strategic significance as an observation post and crossing point over the Danube.
 It ended up being featured by the Babenbergs in their power struggles with the Bavarian dukes along the Danube border.